chatnoir-eu/chatnoir-resiliparse/docs/man/parse.rst

 ------------------------------
 Detecting the encoding of a byte string is one thing, but the next step is actually decoding it into a Unicode string.
 Resiliparse provides :func:`~.parse.bytes_to_str`, which does exactly that.

 The function takes the raw byte string desired encoding name and tries to decode it into a Python Unicode string.
-If the decoding fails (due to undecodable characters), it will try to fall back onto UTF-8 and Latin-1.
-If both fallbacks fail as well, the string will be decoded with the originally intended encoding and invalid characters either skipped or replaced with a suitable replacement character (controllable via the ``errors`` parameter, which accepts the same values as Python's :meth:`str.decode`).
+If the decoding fails (due to undecodable characters), it will try to fall back onto UTF-8 and Windows-1252.
+If both fallbacks fail as well, the string will be decoded with the originally intended encoding and invalid characters will either be skipped or replaced with a suitable replacement character (controllable via the ``errors`` parameter, which accepts the same values as Python's :meth:`str.decode`).

 .. code-block:: python